-- Lets you pick the first and second color component.
-The shape can be selected by the Types.
+Lets you pick the first and second color component.
+The shape can be changed; see Types.

-Selects the Color Space for the number buttons below.
+Selects the Color Model for the number fields below.

 RGB, HSV/HSL, Hex

-Blender uses (0 to 1.0) values to express colors for RGB and HSV colors.
+Blender uses values from 0 to 1 to express colors for RGB and HSV colors.

 Hexadecimal (Hex) values are expressed as

 RRGGBB.
 Shorthand hex colors are also supported as